weebNeedWeed/ws-intro-to-cfn/content/3-CloudFormation/3.1-Fundamental/3.1.3-Resources/_index.md

 8\.
 Wait for the stack is successfully created, open EC2 and check your instance.

-You will notice that the instance type take the value of *t2.micro*, which is also the default value of our parameter as we don't specify any value when creating the stack.
+The instance type will be set to *t2.micro*, the default value of our parameter, since we don't specify any value when creating the stack.

 ![6](/images/3.1.3-Resources/6.png)